xadamec1/java_hw01_url/README.md

 - http://domain.com/articles/technology/./25-moon-landing?order=asc&read=true
 - http://domain.com/articles/technology/public/../25-moon-landing?order=asc&read=true

-All of these URLs are pointing to location and the list could be further extended.
+All of these URLs are pointing to the same location and the list could be further extended.
 The goal of this assignment is to write a URL implementation which can correctly distinguish between equal and truly different URLs.

 ### Canonical form of URL